 We have three beloved sons, and, last week,

-by a big muddle, they fought and thumped.
+by a big muddle, they fought and thumped each other.

 My wife, nervous and strained, abandoned home,

-leaving me and going to one apartment we possess.
+leaving me and going to an apartment we possess.

-By night, I phone her and ask why she did not take Zola.
+That night, I phoned her and ask why she had not taken Zola.

-It is an apartment, she said, really a big one, but
+It is an apartment, she said, a big one, but

 Zola does not fit here.